-For more information on Parkinson’s disease and exercise, please visit the EPDA website.
+For more information on Parkinson’s disease and exercise, please visit Parkinson’s Europe website.

 From Nordic walking to boxing: six sports for Parkinson’s disease